 McKinsey & Company forecasts China’s middle class to reach 550 million by 2022 and comprise 75 percent of urban households.

 This shift in middle-class diets and the sedentary lifestyle often associated with higher income occupations has led to an increase in healthcare costs.
-Diseases that are of the chronic, non-communicable variety are on the rise in China.
+Chronic and non-communicable diseases are on the rise in China.
 These same diseases characterize the populations of developed countries and are often expensive to treat.
-From 2004 to 2014, healthcare expenditure per capita in China increased by over 400 percent.
+From 2005 to 2015, healthcare expenditure per capita in China increased by over 550 percent.

 Healthcare concerns are further compounded by the fact that China’s population is aging.
 China’s age pyramid is in the process of inverting, with its dependency ratio expected to increase from 36.6 percent in 2015 to 69.7 percent in 2050.
 Without vibrant working-age adults to support older generations, the rising social security and healthcare costs of older, retired family members is expected to increasingly burden Chinese households.

 Inequality also poses a challenge for China.
-China’s Gini coefficient, a measure of a country’s income inequality ranked from 0 (perfect equality) to 1 (maximal inequality), has almost doubled from 0.28 in the 1980s to between 0.53 – 0.55 in 2015, considerably higher than that of the U.S. 0.39 or Japan’s 0.33.
+China’s Gini coefficient, a measure of a country’s income inequality ranked from 0 (perfect equality) to 1 (maximal inequality), has increased from 0.28 in the 1980s to about .467 in 2017, higher than that of the US’ 0.39 or Japan’s 0.33.
 While the rise in inequality partially speaks to China’s previous economic impoverishment, it also reflects the imbalanced growth in the Chinese economy.

 Overall government expenditures on social spending rose to 9 percent of GDP in 2012 from 6 percent in 2007.
 While significant, this is noticeably lower than the OECD average of 22 percent.
 Social welfare reform is also part of the government’s attempt to spur middle class spending and reduce high savings rates.
 Other measures designed to encourage middle-class spending include raising the interest rate on deposits and lowering taxes.